 Shouting loudly, stamping your foot or punching your pillow - all of these are allowed and beneficial if you want to relieve stress.
 Don't let your anger eat you up from the inside.
 After venting your anger, you will feel better and be able to look at the situation rationally again.

 Of course, you can't shout out loud at the workplace.
 Here we recommend a stress ball, which you can keep handy in your office drawer.
 When you're stressed, you can knead and squeeze it to your heart's content.
 We have more tips on stress management in the workplace in an article compiled for you.

-Psychological stress is often caused by an unhappy life situation.
+Psychological stress is not infrequently due to a unhappy life situation.
 If you struggle daily with your job, your partnership or your appearance, your body releases stress hormones.
-Emotions such as anger and fear are almost always linked to psychological stress.
+Emotions like anger and Fear are almost always linked to psychological stress.
 The Ruhr University Bochum has published a study on this topic. insightful study published.

 You can avoid psychological stress to a large extent by actively changing the circumstances that are stressing you.
 Sometimes psychotherapy is necessary for this.